-Policies and procedural documents relating to all licensable activities including overarching policies, standard operating procedures and risk assessments were assessed.
-Documents detailing the plans for staff training, incident management, governance meetings and audits were reviewed.
-The establishments plans for the traceability of material was also assessed including the procurement procedure, tracking forms, record management systems and disposal record speadsheet.
+From the initial licence application submission, extensive revisions to documents were made in order to meet the HTA's standards.
+Policies and procedural documents relating to all proposed licensable activities were reviewed including overarching policies, standard operating procedures and risk assessments.
+Documents detailing the plans for staff training, incident management, governance meetings and audits were also reviewed.
+The establishment's proposed specimen tracking systems were assessed.